 The trees are in the ground thanks to some Lipman students who came out on Tuesday August 3rd, to plant and back fill the trees.
 The trees look great.
 Some parents came out to help as well and we couldn't have gotten the job complete without them.
 Thank you Noelle and Mike Abney, Roel Funke, and Nancy Lacsamana.
 This week is the big push to get more things done before school starts.
 Some benches are going in this Saturday, and hopefully some sail shades!

 Three weeks till school starts and we are getting closer!
 This past week Mike Glynn and his team were out in the courtyard cutting through bedrock to get us our holes for our trees.
 It took a couple days but it all got done.
 Now we have all 8 holes in the courtyard ready for trees.
+Much thanks to Mike Glynn his team and the whole Glynn family for this wonderful donation to our school.
+We really wouldn't have any holes at this point if we had all had to do this with our shovels and pic axes.

 This weekend we had two busy mornings, painting the posts and securing the post caps to the boardwalk that runs in front of the portables.